 - One-page cover letter describing:

 - How the award will be used to support the applicant's professional development

 - How the award will help the applicant attend the AACC Annual Scientific Meeting

 Lifetime Achievement Award for Coordinators of Point-of-Care Testing

-This award was given in 2014 in honor of Herald Waldon, Jr. to a POC Coordinator who has demonstrated at least 10 years of distinguished leadership ensuring the quality of testing at the point-of-care.
+This now-retired award was given in honor of Herald Waldon, Jr. to POC Coordinators who demonstrated at least 10 years of distinguished leadership ensuring the quality of testing at the point-of-care.